-For a deeper dive into this very free, very effective method of promoting your business, visit 13 Google My Business Optimizations for 2020.
+For a deeper dive into this very free, very effective method of promoting your business, visit 13 Google My Business Optimizations.

-Every business needs a website, no matter how old-fashioned your business or clients may be.
+A website is a must-have piece of marketing collateral no matter how old-fashioned your business or clients may be.
 Your website is the go-to for current and prospective customers.
 Even if they find you on social media or Google, they will want to go to your website and, like your Google listing, it serves to promote your business around the clock.

 A good business website not only serves as a promotional tool in and of itself—it tells the story of your business and what you offer, provides contact information, and reflects your brand’s personality and distinguishing characteristics—but it is also essential for measuring and improving the success of your other promotional tactics.